 Commissioners.
-The Mv Jinken Declaration is an initiative to realize a society in which everyone mutually respects human rights, and organizations, companies. and individuals declare that they will take actions to respect human rights.
+The My Jinken Declaration is an initiative to realize a society in which everyone mutually respects human rights, and companies, organizations, and individuals declare that they will take actions to respect human rights.

 Our Company's My Jinken Declaration